 …

-C-203-1: Restrictions
+C-203-1: Technology Services Restrictions

 While professionals other than rehabilitation engineers may provide assistive technology services, only licensed professional engineers or an ATP may provide rehabilitation engineering services.
 The VR counselor consults with an engineer or ATP when the service includes design or modification of a product.